 He said he and other employees met with a manager Thursday night, who said tax issues led to the closing and that they would not be getting paid for the past week of work.
 He said about 300 people worked for the company.

 Owners Nicole and Marino Sandoval could not be reached for comment.
-Workers at the recently opened Mama Rosa Pizza and Pasta in Pleasanton, owned by the Sandoval's son Sebastian Sandoval, said neither he nor other family members were
+Workers at the recently opened Mama Rosa Pizza and Pasta in Pleasanton, owned by the Sandoval's son Sebastian Sandoval, said neither he nor other family members were available for comment.

 The Balazo security manager said he was called a few weeks ago by his student loan collectors, who were supposed to be garnishing 15 percent of his wages since March 2009.
 The loan collectors told him they had not received their money.
 The employee said restaurant managers said there had been an accounting error and that a check would be issued for the more than $2,000 owed on his loan, but that never happened.